 Magyar Jeti Zrt v.
 Hungary

 Magyar Jeti Zrt v.
-Hungary is the first case in which the European Court of Human Rights is considering liability for hyperlinks for non-commercial speech by an online news publisher.
-The case has been prioritised by the Court and is currently under consideration.
-Read more: case documentation
+Hungary was the first case in which the European Court of Human Rights considered liability for hyperlinks for non-commercial speech by an online news publisher.
+The Court found that equating news website 444.hu’s use of hyperlinks with defamation was a violation of Article 10 of the European Convention.
+Judgment in pdf

 Ismayilova v.
 Azerbaijan